 Time and Material (T&M)

-A time and materials (T&M) change order occurs when the entire cost of the proposed change is unknown.
+A time and materials (T&M) contract for a change order occurs when the entire cost of the proposed change is unknown.
 Here, contractors track their time spent working on the alteration and costs associated with labor, materials, or equipment.
 The client can ask for a breakdown of these expenses to justify the construction change order costs.

 -